PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-05 19:17:58
+Last updated: 2024-04-05 19:18:31
-Random Quote: After all, what’s more human than the fight for survival? - Tokyo
+Random Quote: I’m not saying it’s not bad.
+It’s bad.
+But it could be worse. - Saul Goodman